prabinrath/vru-intersection-safety/README.md

 rviz2 -d scripts/rviz/hesai_viz.rviz
 ```

 Specific entity interactions and metrics evaluation can be visualized using the following script.
-Look at the rviz screen to pointout two entities of interest and specify them in the script to visualize their interaction.
+In the previous step, look at the rviz screen to point out tracking IDs of two entities of interest and specify them in the script to visualize their interaction.
 ```
 # run from project root folder. specify your user in the script before running. specify data_id (1 for millave_1 and 4 for millave_4) in the script before running. keep the rviz screen open to see the interaction in 3D pointcloud.
 python safety_metrics_viz.py